-Figure 11: Estimate of of Geological Strength Index GSI based on geological descriptions 0 00
+Figure 11: E Estimate of Geological Strength Index GSI based on geological descriptions 0 00 r r r r r

 In the author's experience, some geologists go to extraordinary lengths to try to determine an 'exact' value of GSI.
 Geology does not lend itself to such precision and it is simply not realistic to assign a single value.
 A range of values, such as that illustrated in Figure 11 is more appropriate.
 In fact, in some complex geological environments, the range indicated by the crosshatched circle may be too optimistic.